sodadata/docs/soda-library/install.md

 To migrate from an existing Soda Core installation to Soda Library, simply uninstall the old and install the new from the command-line.

-1. Uninstall your existing Soda Core package using the following command; repace `postgres` with the data source-specific package that you use.
+1. Uninstall your existing Soda Core package using the following command; replace `postgres` with the data source-specific package that you use.
 ```shell
 pip uninstall soda-core-postgres
 ```